paulbaumgarten/pbaumgarten.com/ib-compsci/internal-assessment/internal-assessment-pdf-version.md

 * Video does not document/discuss the development process (sticks to the functionality).
 * Maximum 30 seconds discussing expansion and modification of the product.
 * No written component / no word count applies
-* Product tested in more than one location under different conditions
+* Product tested in more than one location under different conditions - Not relevant to the video per-se but it is relevant to ensuring the product will work on the IB moderators computer.

-NOT RELEVANT TO THE VIDEO BUT IS RELEVANT TO ENSURING YOUR PRODUCT WILL WORK ON THE IB MARKERS COMPUTER

 **Extensibility** (assessed through the detail and clarity provided in Criterion B and C)